vignettist/vignettist.github.io/_posts/2015-02-17-analyzing-images-social-interest.markdown

 ## Conclusions

 Expectations for success were intially minimal, and those expectations have been mostly met.
-Weak correlations have been found with expected image properties, including the
+Weak correlations have been found with expected image properties, including the presence of faces and the classified category of the image.
+The best trained classifier has a slightly better than chance likelihood of correctly classifying images according to social interest.

+## Appendix

+Source code for this exploration, in the form of iPython notebooks, is available here, and is licensed under the MIT License.
+Words are Copyright 2016, Logan Williams.
+All images are copyright of their owners and reproduced here under fair use.

 ## Citations